 With legalization, players in the space - from growers on down to dispensaries - face myriad new opportunities, but also new risks, including property damage and business interruption due to wildfires and other disasters, theft, claims alleging product liability, director and officer claims, intellectual property issues, and environmental regulation.
 Some of these risks may be insurable, some may not be, and others live in the grey area that characterizes so many aspects of the current state of cannabis law.
 Especially as populous and economically vibrant states such as New York and New Jersey head toward legalization, these questions - against the backdrop of continued federal illegality - are of critical importance in the evolution of cannabis from illegal to a legitimate business activity.
 This course, presented by Benjamin Tievsky of Pillsbury Winthrop Shaw Pittman’s insurance recovery and advisory practice, explores these issues and others related to risk management in the burgeoning legal cannabis industry.

-Benjamin D. Tievsky is a litigation associate located in the firm’s New York office and is a member of the Insurance Recovery and Advisory group.
+Benjamin D. Tievsky is Counsel in the Insurance Recovery and Advisory Group at Pillsbury Winthrop Shaw Pittman LLP, based in the firm’s New York office.
 He represents policyholders exclusively in insurance coverage matters involving general and excess liability, cyber exposures, environmental liabilities, director and officer claims, and first party losses involving property damage and business interruption.

 Mr. Tievsky has represented insureds in an array of industries, including public utilities and companies in the natural resources, pharmaceutical, transportation, entertainment and technology spaces.
 Among other types of claims, he has helped policyholders obtain coverage for federal- and state-mandated environmental investigation and remediation.
-He also has significant data breach counseling experience, assisting victims of cyber-attacks in all aspects of claim-building, negotiation and, when necessary, litigation.
+Additionally, he has significant data breach counseling experience, assisting victims of cyber-attacks in all aspects of claim-building, negotiation and, when necessary, litigation.
+He also closely follows insurance-related developments in the legal cannabis industry and has cultivated expertise in this rapidly growing and evolving field.

 Prior to law school, Mr. Tievsky pursued doctoral studies in Jewish and Greco-Roman law in late antiquity.